What is Continuous Backup

 There are two more advanced sync modes in Professional edition.

-Mirror Sync will keep the target directory exactly the same as the source directory.
+Mirror Sync - it will keep the target directory exactly the same as the source directory.
 For example, if you accidently add a file to the target directory, Real-Time Sync will do nothing about it, while Mirror Sync will delete it at the next sync.
 Also, you need to set up a schedule for it to run automatically.

 Two-Way Sync - as the name suggests, it will sync any changes in the source or target directory to the other side.
 To auto run it, you need to create a schedule as well.

 Continuous backup will automatically save your changed data with a schedule or in real time.
 In Windows 10/8/7, however, there’s no built-in utilities can provide effective and flexible continuous data protection, so you still need continuous backup software for this purpose.

 Among a variety of Windows backup software on the market, AOMEI Backupper is a good choice as continuous backup software.
 Using it, you can perform scheduled backup or real-time sync to continuously protect your important data.
 What’s more, there are also clone features allowing you to migrate OS to another hard drive.
 Even if you are Windows Server user, you can make use of the Server edition.